-Visit Area: NEMO'S CORAL CAVES
+Visit Area: CORAL REEF

 Clownfish live on sheltered coral reefs found in the warm tropical waters of the Indian and Pacific Oceans.
-Within their habitat they find a very unusual place to hide - amongst the poisonous tentacles of sea anemones!
+Within their habitat, they find a very unusual place to hide - amongst the venomous tentacles of sea anemones!